ericwoud/buildR64arch/README.md

 the emmc can be used.
 If you want, make a copy of the current Image and initramfs-bpir.img with a different name, but still in /boot.
 If you want to boot emmc, change /boot/bootcfg/linux and /boot/bootcfg/initrd to the other files.

-## Setup booting from NVME on R3/R3mini/R4, using U-Boot
+## Setup booting from NVME on R3/R3mini/R4, using U-Boot (not recommended)

 It is also be possible to install the U-Boot package and have U-Boot do the startup from nvme.